Meet the insurers of the sharing economy

 In October 2014, MAIF entered into a partnership with the global sharing economy community Ouishare, a key pillar in Maif’s expertise-building strategy.

-In July 2015, the mutualist launched MAIF Avenir as an investment fund dedicated to financing innovation, digital business, and the collaborative economy—all key investment priorities for MAIF.
+In July 2015, the mutualist launched MAIF Avenir (renamed in 2024 to Ternel) as an investment fund dedicated to financing innovation, digital business, and the collaborative economy—all key investment priorities for MAIF.
 In practical terms, the fund invests in startups to enable MAIF to develop new services for members, gain access to new communities, innovate, better understand the digital economy, new technologies, and new usage patterns, and take advantage of the energy that drives these startups to achieve greater agility.
 MAIF Avenir has an allocated budget of €125 million until 2018 and an average of €30 million per year.

 So far, MAIF Avenir has invested in 19 startups, including: